AntoineCheron/test-your-websockets/README.md

 ## Features

+* Add your own encoding/decoding method
 * ACE Editor integration
+* Choose the language to use for text coloration in the editor
 * TLS Support
 * Previous/next requests and responses + response linked to the request
 * Log everything in the response area